-The residency program commences with a two-week introductory period to help the residents acclimate to the organization, the department, the program and their new role.
+The residency program begins with a two-week introductory period to help the residents acclimate to the organization, the department, the program and their new role.
 This brief, initial orientation is followed by a rotation, after-which orientation resumes with four additional weeks of training and exposure to the various practice components of the department, committees/teams, policies and procedures, computers/automation and expectations.
 Residents will be trained in the daily operations, distribution and staffing duties of the department.
 Residents will also complete orientation and training for sterile product preparation and code response.

 Hospital Pharmacy Practice

 Each resident is required to complete a pharmacy practice component of the residency program.
 This service component, often referred to as staffing, is crucial to the development of professional practice and distribution skills to ensure provision of safe and effective pharmaceutical care.
-Through this longitudinal experience, you will develop insight into the operations, policies and procedures of the acute care facility.
+Through this longitudinal experience, the resident will develop insight into the operations, policies and procedures of the acute care facility.

 The service component of the residency program is fulfilled by each resident staffing every third weekend, every third Friday evening and two holidays (including Thanksgiving, Christmas Eve, Christmas Day, New Year’s Eve, New Year’s Day, and Memorial Day) throughout the year.
 The program complies with Pharmacy-Specific Duty Hours Requirements, taking regular residency hours as well as service hours into consideration.

-You are encouraged to submit the project as a work in progress for poster presentation at the ASHP Midyear Meeting.
+Residents are encouraged to submit the project as a work in progress for poster presentation at the ASHP Midyear Meeting.
 Presentation of the completed project (preferably as a podium presentation) at the Eastern States Residency Conference is required.

 Medication Use Evaluation